 All of the fuel pump pressure test kits above have the fitting that will connect to your Isuzu's Schrader valve.

 TEST 1: Fuel Pressure Test (Engine Does Not Start)

-If the fuel pump fails, your 3.2L V6 Rodeo (Honda Passport) is not going to start due to a lack of fuel to the fuel injectors.
+If the fuel pump fails, your 3.2L V6 Rodeo (Honda Passport) will not start due to a lack of fuel at the injectors.

-The cool thing is that testing the fuel simply involves connecting a fuel pressure test gauge to the Schrader valve that's on the fuel injector rail and then the engine is cranked.
+The cool thing is that to test the fuel pump, you simply hook up a fuel pressure tester to the Schrader valve located on the fuel rail and then crank or start the engine.

-If the fuel pump is OK (and not behind the no-start problem), you'll see a fuel pressure of 41-46 PSI on the fuel pressure test gauge.
+If the fuel pump is good (and not behind the engine no-start problem), you'll see a fuel pressure of 41-46 PSI on the fuel pressure gauge.

-If the fuel pump is bad (and thus causing the no-start problem), you'll see a fuel pressure of 0 PSI.
+If the fuel pump is bad (thus causing the engine no-start problem) you'll see a fuel pressure of 0 PSI.